Drift in Transaction-Level Asset Price Models: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec:model}, we provide a simple univariate model for the log price, discuss the trend term and state our first main theorem on the limiting behavior of the log price process, as determined by the properties of intertrade durations.
-In Section \ref{sec:Inference} we study statistical inference for the trend, and obtain the behavior of the ordinary $t$-statistic under the null hypothesis.
-We then examine a series of examples based on specific duration models that have been proposed in the literature, including the ACD model of \citet{MR1639411} and a generalized form of the LMSD model originally proposed in \citet{Deo20103715}.
-These examples provide for great diversity of the asymptotic distributions of sums of durations and therefore (by our Theorem \ref{theo:trend} below) for the asymptotic distribution of the log price.
+In Section \ref{sec:model}, we provide a simple univariate model for the log price, discuss the trend term and present Proposition \ref{prop:weakconv-returns} on the limiting behavior of the log price process, as determined by the properties of the point process.
+In Section \ref{sec:Inference} we begin a study of statistical inference for the trend, and obtain the behavior of the ordinary $t$-statistic under the null hypothesis.
+We also propose a ratio statistic which behaves robustly, in that (unlike the $t$-statistic) it converges in distribution under a broad range of conditions.
+This motivates our discussion in Section \ref{sec:Subsampling} of the use of subsampling based on the ratio statistic to conduct statistical inference on the trend.
+We then present, in Section \ref{sec:examples}, a series of examples of specific duration and point process models that have been proposed in the literature, including the Autoregressive conditional duration (ACD) model of \citet{engle:russell:1998} and the long memory stochastic duration (LMSD) model of \citet{deo:hsieh:hurvich:2010}.
+These examples provide for great diversity of the asymptotic distributions of sums of durations and therefore (by Proposition \ref{prop:weakconv-returns} below) for the asymptotic distribution of the log price.
+Simulations are presented in Section \ref{sec:simulation}.
+There, we consider the size and power for both the $t$-test and the test based on the new ratio statistic under three duration models: $iid$ exponential, ACD and LMSD.
+The parameters of simulations are calibrated using empirical data.
+Section \ref{sec:data} provides a data analysis in which we employ the $t$-test and the test based on the new ratio statistic to gauge the strength of the equity premium.
 Section \ref{sec:discussion} provides a concluding discussion on how our results may help to reconcile some longstanding debates.
 Proofs of the mathematical results are provided in Section \ref{sec:math}.